utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 You can assign a limited Viewer role to an external user who isn't in your Postman team by [allowing them to view specific collections](/docs/collaborating-in-postman/sharing/#allowing-external-users-to-view-collections).
 Users with this role can only view collections and send requests in the collections that have been shared with them.

+Partners have different permissions for Collection Editor and Viewer roles in Partner Workspaces ([Enterprise Ultimate plans only](https://www.postman.com/pricing)).
+To learn more, see [Partner roles](#partner-roles).

 The following roles control access at a collection level:

 | Collections |  Editor  | Viewer |